 Having a sensitivity to soy can be overwhelming once you realize how many foods actually contain soy.
-Today's blog post discusses how you can navigate a soy food sensitivity successfully, and also includes some soy-free vegetarian recipes we love.
+Today's blog post discusses how you can navigate a soy food sensitivity successfully.
 Obvious sources of soy like tofu, miso, soy sauce, soy milk, soy nuts and edamame may be easy to remove.
 However, other food sources that may require careful reading of labels may be a little more challenging to avoid: broths, mixes, chocolate, protein shakes, protein bars, baked goods, vegetable oil is usually soy oil, dairy free alternatives like yogurts, cheeses, spreads can be soy-based, “vegan” frozen options will likely contain soy.
 Something you may already know is that soy is one of the top eight allergens with specific labeling requirements under the Food Allergen Labeling and Consumer Protection Act.
 Under that law, manufacturers of packaged food products sold in the U.S. that contain soy as an ingredient must include the presence of soy, in clear language, on the ingredient label.
 This will make it easier to determine whether or not that food option is suitable or not for you.
 So now onto what or how can you replace soy containing staples in your eating pattern:

 - Consider replacing soy sauce, teriyaki, and hoisin with Coconut Secret’s line of soy-free coconut aminos Asian-inspired sauces.
 Ingredients like sesame, ginger, garlic, umeboshi vinegar, and sea vegetables can also help replace flavors in your Asian flared recipes.